tldr-pages/tldr/pages/linux/spi.md

 `spi --upgrade`

-- Locate packages or slackbuilds of interest by the package name or description:
+- Locate packages or slackbuilds of interest by package name or description:

 `spi {{search_terms}}`